xdeama/personal-site-hugo/hugo/content/en/consulting/projects.md

   follow: false
 ---

-My project portfolio includes projects from my time as a freelancer, as well as permanent positions, as I believe the nature of the contract plays a secondary role in the experiences gained.
+My project portfolio includes projects from my time as a freelancer, as well as permanent positions.

 ## Modernizing CI/CD for Private Cloud Migration